-Difference Between Factory Options and Dealer Options
+Difference Between Factory Options and Dealer Add-Ons

-Factory-installed options are, not surprisingly, installed at the factory.
-The automaker approves these options, and they're listed on the official window sticker that all new cars must carry.
-They're also included in the automaker's warranty.
-You can expect the pricing of factory-installed options to stay the same from one dealer to the next since the automaker controls the prices.
+Factory-installed options are, of course, installed at the factory.
+The automaker approves these options listed on websites or online configurators.
+Expect the pricing of factory-installed options to stay the same from one dealer to the next since the automaker controls the prices.

-And pricing can fluctuate quite a bit from one dealer to another since the dealers control the prices.
-In some cases, dealer options are significantly overpriced, since some car dealers use them to pad their profits.
+And pricing can fluctuate quite a bit since the dealers control the prices from one dealer to another.
+In some cases, dealer options are significantly overpriced since some car dealers use them to pad their profits.

 Can You Turn Down Dealer-Installed Options?